A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open

 Figure \ref{fig:active_learning} shows the quantitative results of our active learning experiments.
 On both datasets, the k-means based core set is either similar or slightly worse than simply sampling at random.
 This reflects our previous observations in the core set continual learning section.
 On the contrary, the uncertainty based methods surpass random sampling.
 Using largest reconstruction loss similar results can be accomplished, although at the additional computational expense of calculating the decoding.
 However, all methods are significantly outperformed by our proposed latent EVT method at all times.
 The respective rationale behind this improvement is quite intuitive.
-Our strategy balances completely novel examples with less novel examples that are still required to strengthen the existing learned features.
+In contrast to the considered baselines, which have a sole focus on novelty, our strategy balances completely novel examples with less novel examples that are still required to strengthen the existing learned features.
 More importantly, it rejects uninformative outliers that are inherently present in the pool, a threat that uncertainty based methods can be particularly prone to.
 This threat is magnified with even less knowledge about the acquired dataset and even more unconstrained data acquisition.
-The past two subsections have focused on showing our methods advantage in the typical continual and active learning benchmark perspective in the closed world scenario, devoid of any analysis with respect to robustness.
-In the next section we extend this evaluation to analyze each individual methods' behavior in the presence of corruptions.

-\subsection{Robustness to open world corruptions}
+\subsubsection{Robustness to open world corruptions}